DoctorDalek1963/prob_dists/README.md

 The Python source code can be found in `src/probcalc/` and the full documentation can be found on [my GitHub pages site](https://doctordalek1963.github.io/probcalc).

+This project is also available [on PyPI](https://pypi.org/project/probcalc/) and can be installed simply with `pip install probcalc`.